powsybl/powsybl-open-loadflow/docs/loadflow/parameters.md

 order defined by default.
 Thus, if the user specifies only `["TRANSFORMER"]`, it will be completed to `["TRANSFORMER", "GENERATOR", "SHUNT"]`.

+**fictitiousGeneratorVoltageControlMode**
+Specificies how fictitious generators can voltage.
+Possible modes are 'always' and 'normal'. 'always', the default, means that voltage is controlled even if targetP is outside the minP - maxP interval.

 ## Configuration file example
 See below an extract of a config file that could help: